barbagroup/land-spill/available_code_review.md

 We evaluate software usability based on the following required software features:

 1. Commonly-seen topography file format I/O: NetCDF (CF conventions) and Esri ASCII
-2. Commonly-seen hydrophysic data I/O
+2. Commonly-seen water body data or shapefiles I/O
 3. Compressed output files, such as compressed HDF5 or compressed NetCDF
 2. Methods to specify simulation parameters.
 3. Ways to launch simulation.

 Regarding the software usability, the performance should be a key factor from users' aspect.
-However, we exclude this factor in at this stage because we don't have enough time to conduct a thourough performance study and comparison.
-But we should do this in the future, if possible.
+However, we exclude this factor in at this stage because we do not have enough time to conduct a thorough performance study and comparison.
+We should do this in the future, if possible.

 ## FullSWOF: Full Shallow Water equations for Overland Flow